vapory-legacy/go-vapory/dashboard/README.md

 ### Development and bundling

-As the dashboard depends on certain NPM packages (which are not included in the `go-ethereum` repo), these need to be installed first:
+As the dashboard depends on certain NPM packages (which are not included in the `go-vapory` repo), these need to be installed first:

 ```
 $ (cd dashboard/assets && npm install)
 $ (cd dashboard/assets && ./node_modules/.bin/flow-typed install)
 ```

-Normally the dashboard assets are bundled into Geth via `go-bindata` to avoid external dependencies.
-Rebuilding Geth after each UI modification however is not feasible from a developer perspective.
-Instead, we can run `webpack` in watch mode to automatically rebundle the UI, and ask `geth` to use external assets to not rely on compiled resources:
+Normally the dashboard assets are bundled into Gvap via `go-bindata` to avoid external dependencies.
+Rebuilding Gvap after each UI modification however is not feasible from a developer perspective.
+Instead, we can run `webpack` in watch mode to automatically rebundle the UI, and ask `gvap` to use external assets to not rely on compiled resources:

 ```
 $ (cd dashboard/assets && ./node_modules/.bin/webpack --watch)
-$ geth --dashboard --dashboard.assets=dashboard/assets --vmodule=dashboard=5
+$ gvap --dashboard --dashboard.assets=dashboard/assets --vmodule=dashboard=5
 ```

-To bundle up the final UI into Geth, run `go generate`:
+To bundle up the final UI into Gvap, run `go generate`:

 ```
 $ go generate ./dashboard